Edson College of Nursing and Health Innovation policies

 Advising is required for:

-• newly admitted students (all first-year students and new undergraduate transfer students) before registering for courses for the first term
+- newly admitted students (all first-year students and new undergraduate transfer students) before they register for courses for the first term

-• students who are not making satisfactory progress (academic warning, probation, continuing probation and off-track); these students are required to meet with an academic advisor to plan strategies for improving academic standing
+- students who are not making satisfactory progress (academic warning, probation, continuing probation); these students are required to meet with an academic advisor to plan strategies for improving academic standing

 Credit and registration